gitopedia/gitopedia/Compendium/_incoming/schrodinger's-cat.md

 The experiment was critiqued by Schrödinger to highlight issues with the Copenhagen interpretation championed by Niels Bohr.
 Reflecting early 20th-century debates on determinism and quantum theory, it bridges complex ideas with relatable scenarios, encouraging physicists and philosophers to question reality, existence, and knowledge.

 ### Key Concepts
 1. **Wave-Particle Duality**: Particles exhibit both wave-like and particle-like properties, challenging classical physics.
 Schrödinger's Cat illustrates this duality through superposition, where the cat exists in multiple states until observed.
 2. **Superposition**: The cat is both alive and dead until measured.
 This concept, formulated by Schrödinger, shows how quantum systems can exist in multiple states simultaneously, a fundamental principle of quantum mechanics.
 3. **Copenhagen Interpretation**: Proposed by Bohr and Heisenberg, it suggests particles remain in superposition until observed.
 Recent discussions by physicists like David Deutsch highlight ongoing debates about its implications.
 4. **Many-Worlds Interpretation**: Hugh Everett's theory posits all possible outcomes occur in separate universes, eliminating wavefunction collapse.
 Opening the box creates two realities: one with a live cat and another with a dead cat.
 5. **Quantum Mechanics Principles**:
    - The Uncertainty Principle (Heisenberg) limits simultaneous precision in position and momentum.
    - Superposition underpins quantum phenomena, exemplified by Schrödinger's Cat.

-6. **Decoherence**: Quantum systems lose coherence due to environmental interactions, leading to classical behavior.
-This process is crucial for understanding qubits in quantum computing, which are prone to decoherence.

-7. **Quantum Entanglement**: Particles influence each other instantaneously, as Schrödinger described with "spooky action at a distance."
-This raises questions about locality and causality.

 ### Applications in Technology
 - **Quantum Computing**: Uses qubits existing in multiple states for enhanced processing speed, offering advancements in cryptography and artificial intelligence.
 - **Quantum Cryptography**: Provides secure communication methods, like Quantum Key Distribution, immune to eavesdropping.